BranchMetrics/react-native-branch-deep-linking-attribution/testbed/README.md

 ## Known issues

-There is also a [testbed_cocoapods] that can be built but generates a runtime error.
+There is also a [testbed_cocoapods](./testbed_cocoapods) that can be built but generates a runtime error.
 This will be fixed before the release of 0.10.0.

+## Android

+The Android implementation of testbed_manual should work, but is untested.
+The other Android implementations need to be finished before release of 0.10.0.